yazz/VisualJS/README.md

  - November 2015 - make all SQL queries fully realtime like Meteor.js
  - December 2016 - Renamed product to AppShare
  - January 2016 - Alpha version of Hosted version available
- - July 2016 - hosted development environment so you can build Clojurescript database webapps using just a web browser
+ - July 2016 - Hosted development environment so you can build Clojurescript database webapps using just a web browser
+ - December 2016 - Hosted development environment so you can build database webapps using just a web browser and Google Blockly